In Arcadia Ego: Plot

 In a women's prison, inmates and lovers "Sonny" Palmer (Mary-Pat Green) and Janette Viti (Missy Crider) begin an escape attempt by overpowering a guard; when attacking a second guard, Viti is shot.
-Sonny beats the guard in response, before realizing Viti has survived as the bullet was stopped by a badge on her stolen uniform; the two believe they see a face in the flattened round.
-Later, offender profiler Frank Black (Lance Henriksen) is called to investigate the breakout by prison warden Kellard (Ed Lauter).
-Kellard enumerates Sonny's history of violence, having killed both her stepfather and husband, and now a guard.
+Sonny inflicts fatal injuries the second guard in response before realizing Viti has survived, as the bullet was stopped by a badge on her stolen uniform.
+The two believe they see a face in the flattened round.
+Later, profiler Frank Black (Lance Henriksen) is called to investigate the breakout by prison warden Kellard (Ed Lauter).
+Kellard enumerates Sonny's history of violence, having previously killed both her stepfather and husband.
 Black is puzzled by her need to escape, however, as her parole date is only a few months away.

 Sonny and Viti carjack a motorist, bringing him to a house where they seem disappointed to find no one home.
-They abandon the car with its owner tied in the back seat, before fleeing to a motel where it is revealed that Viti is heavily pregnant.
-Meanwhile, Black researches Sonny's history, finding that she seems to lash out defensively rather than aggressively—she killed the stepfather that was abusing her sister, and killed her husband after a history of domestic abuse.
+They abandon the car, with the motorist tied in the back seat, before fleeing to a motel where it is revealed that Viti is pregnant.
+Meanwhile, Black researches Sonny's history, finding that she seems to lash out defensively rather than aggressively—she killed the stepfather because he had been sexually abusing her sister, and killed her husband after a history of domestic abuse.
 He believes her escape was an attempt to protect someone else; a report by the hijacked motorist reveals Viti's pregnancy to the investigators.
-Black believes one of the prison guards is the father; a guard named Shiffer admits to raping her under sedation in the infirmary.
+Black believes one of the guards is the father.
+A guard named Shiffer admits to raping Viti under sedation in the infirmary.

-Sonny and Viti visit a clinic for a sonogram, but leave abruptly when they realize the guard they attacked died of his injuries.
-Black and fellow investigator Peter Watts (Terry O'Quinn) learn that the sonogram revealed a placenta praevia, which could prove fatal during labor.
-They also conjecture that the couple may try fleeing by rail, as Sonny had previously worked on a railroad.
-Black tracks them to a boxcar, but is taken hostage by Sonny; Viti has now gone into labor.
+Sonny and Viti visit a clinic for a sonogram but leave abruptly when they realize the guard they attacked died of his injuries.
+Black and fellow Millennium Group investigator Peter Watts (Terry O'Quinn) learn that the sonogram revealed a placenta praevia, which could prove fatal during labor.
+They also conjecture that the couple may attempt to flee by train, as Sonny had previously worked on a railroad.
+Black tracks them to a boxcar but is taken hostage by Sonny; Viti has now gone into labor.
 Black explains that Viti's rapist has confessed, which angers Sonny—she believes the pregnancy is a virgin birth.

-The police begin to surround the boxcar as Viti's contractions intensify; Sonny demands medical staff be brought in and two police officers instead pose as paramedics.
+Police begin to surround the boxcar as Viti's contractions intensify.
+When Sonny demands medical staff be brought in, two police officers pose as paramedics.
 Black warns Sonny to search their medical supplies and to avoid exposing herself to police snipers.
-Black aids with Viti's delivery, but she dies of blood loss.
-The child is born white, apparently ruling out the black Shiffer as its father.
-Reacting to Viti's death, Sonny runs outside and mimes drawing a gun, committing suicide by cop.
-Black later travels to the house the couple had abandoned the car at, meeting a religious couple who had been praying for Sonny and Viti during their sentences, who agree to adopt the child.
+He aids with Viti's delivery, but she dies of blood loss.
+The child is born white, apparently ruling out Shiffer, who is black, as its father.
+Reacting to Viti's death, Sonny runs outside and mimics drawing a gun, committing suicide by cop.
+Black later travels to the house where the couple had abandoned the car, meeting a religious couple who had been praying for Sonny and Viti during their sentences, who agree to adopt the child.